- On February 2, 2016

 Is it just me, or have the winter doldrums mounded up like those massive piles left by snow plows for you too?
 If you live in Minnesota, you know exactly what I’m talking about – 15+ feet high mountains of dirty snow that will be here…forever.
 At least until May.
 May!

 This time is always difficult for me.
 It’s cold.
-It’s dark.
-It’s gray.
+Dark.
+GRAY.
 I feel like the character Sadness from the movie Inside Out (If you haven’t, SEE IT).

 Self-care is essential right about now.
 And what you are wearing is part of that self-care.
 How you look affects how you feel.
 Feeling good about how you look boosts mood, confidence, and how you interact with the world.